2022 Henry Ford Health 200: Qualifying

-Qualifying was held on Saturday, August 6, at 11:30 AM EST. The qualifying system used is a single-car, one-lap system with only one round.
+Qualifying was held on Saturday, August 6, at 11:30 a.m.
+EST. The qualifying system used is a single-car, one-lap system with only one round.
 Whoever sets the fastest time in the round wins the pole.
 Corey Heim, driving for Venturini Motorsports, scored the pole for the race, with a lap of 38.942, and an average speed of 184.890 mph.